spearhead-he/FDAT/README.md

 1. This tool requires a recent Python (>=3.10) installation.
 [We recommend installing Python via miniforge](https://conda-forge.org/download/) (this will give you the same `conda` command as if installing Anaconda).
 2. [Download this file](https://github.com/spearhead-he/FDAT/archive/refs/heads/main.zip) and extract to a folder of your choice.
 (Or clone the repository [https://github.com/spearhead-he/FDAT](https://github.com/spearhead-he/FDAT) with `git`).
-3. Open a terminal or miniforge prompt and move to the directory extracted in step 2.
+3. Open a terminal or miniforge prompt and move to the directory created in step 2.
 4. Create a new conda environment with all required dependencies by running:
    ```
    conda env create -f environment.yml
    ```

+Note: If you already have a conda environment with the name `fdat`, step 4 will fail with an error.
+In this case, open the file `environment.yml` with a text editor and change `fdat` in the first line with a different name (e.g., `fdat2`).
+Afterwards, do step 4 above again.
+Please note that you also need to use this new name in step 2 of [Running](https://github.com/jgieseler/FDAT#running) below!

 ### Running